denpolischuk/proxway/README.md

-# Proxway - simple proxmox status tracker for Waybar
+# Proxway - simple proxmox hosts status tracker for Waybar

 ## Description
 This is a simple tool to track proxmox hosts and their lxc containers from Waybar.